 Additionally, other financial institutions and/or ATM operators may charge for using their ATMs.
 You can access this account through online banking or mobile banking, which allows you to view balances and make transfers on the go—perfect for anyone who wants more convenience in their financial life!

-The Financial Resources Federal Credit Union also has three different types of savings accounts: Regular Savings, Youth Savings, and Simple Club Savings.
-Each of these has a minimum daily balance requirement of $10, $5, and $0, respectively.
+The Financial Resources Federal Credit Union also has three savings accounts: Regular Savings, Youth Savings, and Simple Club Savings.
+Each has a minimum daily balance requirement of $10, $5, and $0, respectively.

 See Related: Best Credit Builder Loans